Ipefor/Movies-API/README.md

-# 📚 Books API
+# 📚 Movies API

-**Books API** is a Spring Boot backend application that manages book data stored in a relational database and exposes it through a role-based REST API.
+**Movies API** is a Spring Boot backend application that manages movie data stored in a relational database and exposes it through a role-based REST API.

 The system differentiates between USER and ADMIN roles, returning different levels of information depending on access permissions.